FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/CFTSSL/CFTSSH.md

    </tbody>
 </table>

-Example 5
+Example 2

-This example demonstrates an SSH default profile with server key authentication (SRVPUBKEY is defined), but where there is no client key authentication (CLIPRIVKEY is not defined).
-The server public key is referenced by the SRVPUBKEY parameter (SSH\_PUB\_KEY in the example).
-The SRVPUBKEY value is a key identifier that corresponds to a key stored in the local PKI database.
+The next example demonstrates an SSH default profile that uses client key authentication (CLIPUBKEY is defined).
+The client public key is referenced by the CLIPUBKEY parameter (SSH\_PUB\_KEY).
+The CLIPUBKEY value is a key identifier that corresponds to a key stored in the local PKI database.

+Example 3

+The server private key is referenced by the SRVPRIVKEY parameter (SSH\_PRIV\_KEY in the example).
+The value is also a key identifier that corresponds to a key stored in the local PKI database.

 <table cellspacing="0">
    <col/>